IV-Catalyze/solv-scrapper/docs/INTELLIVISIT_API_DOC.md

 ## Integration Guide - Solv Health x Intellivisit

-Practical guide for the Intellivisit engineering team to connect with and consume the Solv Health Patient Queue API hosted on Aptible.
-The API mirrors the Solv dashboard dataset so Intellivisit can retrieve and synchronize patient data in near real time.
+Practical guide for the Intellivisit engineering team to connect with and consume the Solv Health Patient Queue API.
+The API provides real-time access to patient queue data.

 ---